 Brachypodium sylvaticum transcriptome

-De novo gene models from the RNA-Seq analysis of three Brachypodium sylvaticum populations were mapped to the B. distachyon reference genome.
-Click here for example.
+De novo gene models from the RNA-seq analysis of three Brachypodium sylvaticum populations were mapped to the B. distachyon reference genome.
 Assembled data is available from the Jaiswal lab and raw reads are available from INSDC project PRJNA182761.

 Triticum aestivum transcriptome